anuket-project/anuket-specifications/doc/common/glossary.md

 - **Virtual resources:**
   - **Virtual Compute resource (a.k.a. virtualisation container):** partition of a compute node that provides an isolated virtualised computation environment.
-  - **Virtual Storage resource:** virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**
+  - **Virtual Storage resource:** virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**.
-  - **Virtual Networking resource:** routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity
+  - **Virtual Networking resource:** routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity.

 - **Workload:** Workload refers to software running on top of compute resources such as **VMs** or **Containers**.
 Most relevant workload categories in context of cloud infrastructure are:
-  - **Data Plane Workloads:** are related to packet handling of the end-to-end communication between applications.
+  - **Data Plane Workloads:** related to packet handling of the end-to-end communication between applications.
 These tasks are expected to be very I/O and memory read/write operations intensive.
-  - **Control Plane Workloads:** are the task related to any other communication between NFs that is not directly related to the end-to-end data communication between applications.
+  - **Control Plane Workloads:** that perform tasks related to any other communication between NFs that is not directly related to the end-to-end data communication between applications.
 For example, this category includes session management, routing or authentication.
-  - **Storage Workloads:** are all tasks related to disk storage (either SSD or HDD or other).
+  - **Storage Workloads:** that perform tasks related to disk storage (either SSD or HDD or other).
 Examples range from non-intensive router logging to more intensive database read/write operations.

 <a name="1.2"></a>
 ## Hardware Layer Terminology